isovector/draconian-results/pho.md

 ### Protecting long-term care residents

 All visitors should be fully vaccinated before visiting a long-term care or seniors\' assisted-living facility.
-You\'re fully vaccinated 14 days after [dose
+You\'re fully vaccinated 7 days after [dose
 2].

-To confirm your immunization record when visiting a long-term care facility, use ImmunizeBC\'s COVID-19 Vaccination Status Indicator tool.

-[Launch
-tool]{.btn
-.btn-primary} You must provide your date of birth and Personal Health Number (PHN).

 Safety precautions like visitor health screening, wearing masks in common areas, hand hygiene and physical distancing will continue.